+SARAH DEVEREUX WAS INVITED TO CONTRIBUTE AN ARTWORK COMPOSED OF TEXT AND DRAWING FOR ONLINE VIEWING.
+THIS CONVERSATION BETWEEN JAMES MERRIGAN AND THE ARTIST AIMS TO DRAW OUT A CONTEXT FOR THIS ARTWORK, WHILE ALSO BROACHING THE SUBJECT OF SEX AND ART.
 James Merrigan: After experiencing your BFA Degree show in the basement of a building on John’s Lane, Dublin, I was smitten.
 You disappeared off my radar for a couple of years until sometime in 2014 I caught the tail end of a thread of your perverted commentary on Facebook.
 There was an uncensored precision to it all that I equated to art, even though it was being displayed

 Victoria J. Dean, Niamh O’Doherty and Laura Smith Galway Arts Centre, 22 January – 26 February 2016 Boundaries and partitions are staple themes in Irish cultural production.
 Over the last 100 years the Irish have struggled with the realities of a physical border, alongside metaphysical, social and political divisions.
 In this centenary year, such themes convey the complexities of our national identity.
 The three artists in this exhibition all explore aspects of what borders mean in relation to the passage of time.

 David Lunney, Eight Gallery, Dublin, 29 January–7 February 2016 Eight Gallery is housed in a large room on the first floor of a Georgian mansion on Dawson Street.
 Natural light enters through the grimy panes of three tall sash windows overlooking the street.
 A redundant chandelier shines weakly from the ceiling rose.
 Things Made for Drawing is a small, formally cohesive show, its eight works placed sparingly around the jaded but elegant room.
 There are six wall works in two sets of three, their titles, Three Rock and Kilmashogue, referring to well-known locations in the Dublin Mountains.
 Each of these sets has a causal connection to one of the two remaining

 SARAH DEVEREUX INTRODUCES HER VISUAL ESSAY ‘ART TICKLE’.

+JAMES MERRIGAN ASKS WHY SEX AND ART DON’T ‘SWING’ IN THE IRISH ART SCENE.
 I have been thinking a lot about sex recently and its relationship to art.
 One reason is artist Emma Haugh’s question “How do we imagine a space dedicated to the manifestation of feminine desire?” proposed in her recent solo exhibition ‘The Re-appropriation of Sensuality’ at Dublin’s NCAD Gallery (an edited version of the script performed during the exhibition is included in the March/April VAN).

+BELFAST-BASED ARTISTS DOUGAL MCKENZIE, SUSAN CONNOLLY AND MARK MCGREEVY DISCUSS THEIR PERSPECTIVES ON PAINTING IN THE CITY.
 Dougal McKenzie: From my experience, so much of what has happened for painters in Belfast coalesces around the MFA.
 When I discovered that Alastair MacLennan – who was the MFA course leader in my time – had been a painting student at Dundee (although I was coming from Aberdeen), I was interested in how he thought about painting in relation to performance.
 I wonder how much the MFA affected, and continues to affect, how we see painting in the North, and whether it truly does have any more of an influence than the

 Sean Lynch, LCGA, 21 January–24 March 2015 “Man was born naked, without claws, unable to run fast, with no shell or natural armour.
 But he could observe nature and imitate it.
 He saw how water ran down the side of a hill without sinking, and then invented a roof for his house.
 Soon more houses and villages appeared, and more stones were needed.
 Mighty tools and machines were invented.
 Demand increased.
 My chisel got harder, my hammer heavier.
 Villages turned into towns…towns into cities…stone…rock…next stone…next rock.”
 Sean Lynch, script excerpt from ‘Adventure: Capital’ Lynch’s project ‘Adventure: Capital’ traces a journey around Ireland and Britain following the personified spirit of architecture and

 Golden Thread Gallery, Belfast, 17 December 2015–16 February 2016 In ‘She Devil’, two video projection screens fill the huge darkened warehouse space of Golden Thread’s Galleries One and Two.
 This doesn’t mean, however, that there are a small number of artworks on show.
 Between them, these two screens play a continuous loop of 15 video works.
 The ‘She Devil’ project has been presented, with different content but in a similar format, in Rome and Bucharest.